CephalofairGames/frosthaven-faq/index.md

 **How does a Named Ice Wraith work?
 Are they elite?
 Normal?
 Change form?** Isaac: "The intention was that named Ice Wraiths would switch forms (this is the main reason normals and elites always have the same hit point value).
 That is on pretty shaky ground with the rules, though, because there explicitly called out as not elite, and because the red bases are used, it is even difficult to track.
 Gonna be messy either way, but I would say to go with the intent, have them switch, and recommend using normal white/yellow bases in those cases."

-[size=12]**Lightning Eel**
+### Lightning Eel
 **What happens if I destroy or relocate a water tile an eel is currently occupying?** The eel treats non-water hexes as obstacles, so will immediately relocate to the closest water hex.
 (Note that, unlike Gloomhaven, there is no damage caused by this movement in Frosthaven.)
 In the event there's no unoccupied water tiles, they just remain in the hex they're in until able to legally move elsewhere.

 **Can Lightning Eels be force moved out of water?** No. Non-water hexes are obstacles to Lightning Eels.

-[size=12]**Living Doom**
+### Living Doom
 **Is it possible for Call for Souls to summon zero Living Spirits? ** Yes.

-[size=12]**Lurker Soldier**
+### Lurker Soldier
 **How does Berserk Rage work? ** The Soldier can target its normal amount of enemies (note the lack of 'all' here), but can target enemies within 2 hexes for this attack.
 These remain melee attacks.

-[size=12]**Lurker Mindsnipper**
+### Lurker Mindsnipper
 **How does Turn the Weak work? **First, the Mindsnipper finds focus, moves, and attacks as a multi-target enemy will.
 Then, it makes weak attacks against its targets.
 Note, if it has innate Muddle, it will muddle the targets at this point.
 After those attacks resolve, any enemy that it targeted will be forced to attack an adjacent ally using standard focus rules.
 The enemy will draw from its own modifier deck for this attack.
 Because this is specifically an Attack 3, this will always be a melee attack, even if this targets one of your Summons with an inherent range.

-[size=12]**Lurker Wavethrower**
+### Lurker Wavethrower
 **If we run out of water tiles, can the Wavethrower make more?** Yes.
 Overlay tiles are not supposed to be component-limited.
 Use a proxy tile.

 **What kind of terrain do the Wavethrower's water tiles count as?** They count as whatever Water is defined as in the scenario key, or, in absence of that, as Difficult Terrain.

-[size=12]**Wind Demon**
+### Wind Demon
 **Should Level 0 Elites have more movement than Level 1 Elites?** Level 0 Elites should have Move 3.
+This is errata.

-[color=#006eff]## **#7# General Scenario Questions**
+##7.0 General Scenario Questions
 **I don’t understand the difference between Campaign and Casual mode.
 What does all this mean? **So the confusion is primarily because Frosthaven’s “Casual Mode” is different from Gloomhaven’s.
-[c]  *   [/c]Casual Mode: You get no resources, XP, quest progression, etc. Time does not pass, you don’t do any events, etc. It is really just playing the game to enjoy it, with zero campaign impact.
+- Casual Mode: You get no resources, XP, quest progression, etc. Time does not pass, you don’t do any events, etc. It is really just playing the game to enjoy it, with zero campaign impact.
 Afterwards there is no Outpost Phase.
-[c]  *   [/c]Campaign Mode: Just like in a normal scenario, you can earn resources, XP, any unlooted treasure chests, and random items if you didn’t already get them.
+- Campaign Mode: Just like in a normal scenario, you can earn resources, XP, any unlooted treasure chests, and random items if you didn’t already get them.
 You won’t get the Scenario Rewards if you’ve already won the scenario.
 You may need to resolve a road event if you’re replaying a scenario outside of Frosthaven.
 After the scenario, you will have an Outpost Phase.

-**Can I replay a scenario to grab an unlooted treasure chest?
-Isn’t that Casual Mode?** In Frosthaven, you would have to replay it in Campaign Mode.
+**Can I replay a scenario to loot an unlooted treasure chest?
+Isn’t that Casual Mode?** In Frosthaven, you would have to replay the scenario in Campaign Mode.
 Casual Mode is different in Frosthaven than it is in Gloomhaven.
 You would run the scenario just like you ran it the first time, except you do not receive any Scenario Rewards for completion.
 (Just the loot, chests, xp, etc.)

 **What about a random scenario from the random dungeon deck?
 How do those fit in?** Random scenarios can be played in Casual Mode or Campaign Mode; it is up to you.
 See above for the differences.
 Random scenarios do not require a Road Event.
 Note that playing too many random scenarios in campaign mode may have unforeseen effects on campaign progression.
 If things start to seem weird, I’d recommend going back to the game’s campaign scenarios.

-**If I lose a scenario but we choose to replay the scenario (Option B on page 47), do I keep any Random Items we found?
-What about gold from loot cards? **You keep all gold (including that gained from loot cards), anything gained from treasure chests (even if it contained Resources), random items from the loot deck, and XP earned from your action cards.
+**If I lose a scenario but we choose to replay the scenario, do I keep any Random Items we found?
+What about gold from loot cards?** You keep all gold (including that gained from loot cards), anything gained from treasure chests (even if it contained Resources), random items from the loot deck, and XP earned from your action cards.
 You do not keep any other Resources, including those gained via item usage.

 **Why are some scenario markers in grey and some in green?** All are considered to share the same marker, but there's only enough physical markers for the green ones.